Waleed-BS/ELSpring2017/README.md

 # ELSpring2017

-Template for Spring 2017 Embedded Linux class This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+Waleed Binselim - N02575037

+This repository is for the students in Embedded Linux class to Fork and Clone.
+Then to modify the cloned repository.